 The hard part comes with gifted items.
 The impulse buying with baby stuff is a serious epidemic; I’m convinced.
 We absolutely love that friends and family want to buy C gifts, but we try to make it clear that we’re trying to live with less (less items and less neon plastic).
 We have also returned a few gifts that we just couldn’t find a need for.

-We have certainly added in items (this gym pictured above has been the gift we detested the most but have seen the most mental growth from) that we didn’t plan on.
+And, of course, we have certainly added in items (this gym pictured above has been the gift we detested the most but have seen the most mental growth from) that we didn’t plan on.

 And I’m trying to maintain a one-in-one-out policy so that for every new BIG toy that comes in, we try to move one out whether into storage and by giving it away.